How to talk with burned-out, stressed-out, freaked-out customers

 They just needed an excuse to yell.
 It’s not fair, so if you need it, go home and yell into a pillow just like they should have done.
 Tomorrow you will lace up those bootstraps and get back at ‘em, because that’s just what a good person like you does.

 If you’re having any trouble with marketing, internal messaging, or how to tie those bootstraps, we’re here to help.
-Simply call us at 301-478-4251 or email hello@wimblystoke.com.
+Simply Email hello@wimblystoke.com.

 Best wishes,